OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Online Screeners can be sent with a link and password, after registration and uploading of all the info requested and WAB payment, prior or along with the link, via email.

 Nominee filmmakers' films are exhibited privately to LDVFS members only and therefore are able to maintain their public premiere status.
 In fact only the Winner Films will be screened at the festival for the Audience.
-This new format offers, a full program of public screenings for the awarded films, with an additional Grand Winner Audience Award - ultimate Best Film Category Winner certificated by the public opinion - giving a push towards the Italian distribution market.
+This new format offers, a full program of public screenings for the awarded films, with an additional Grand Winner Audience Award - ultimate Best Film Category Winner certificated by the public opinion - giving a push towards the distribution.

-FOR FEATURE FILMS CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles - and both English for non-English films - the fee will be waived, and returned.
-Please contact email@example.com to know how.
+FOR FEATURE AND DOCUMENTARY FILMS CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles - and both English for non-English films - the fee will be waived, and returned.
+Please contact firstname.lastname@example.org to know how.

 TERMS AND CONDITIONS

 Each Category has specific Terms that applicants can see in the Category section chosen.
-All these regulations are also specified in both English and Italian on MIFF website www.miff.it
+All these regulations are also specified in both English and Italian on MIFF website www.miff.it at the link SUBMISSIONS or ISCRIZIONI.

 • The Selection or Programming Committee's decisions (for the Nominations), LDVFS Members' (for the different Categories Winners) and Audience's voting opinion (for Best Film Top Da Vinci Award Category) are final.